newlivehung123123/digital_minds_hackathon/README.md

 Every call is routed through OpenRouter, following Keeling et al. (2024), who used the same gateway for seven of their nine models.
 Temperature is 1.0 throughout, matching the source papers.
 Prompts are single turn.
-Extended reasoning is left on for every model, which is a constraint rather than a choice, because Gemini returns HTTP 400 without it and Hermes truncates four answers in seven with it off against none with it on.
+Extended reasoning is left on for every model, which is a constraint instead of a choice, because Gemini returns HTTP 400 without it and Hermes truncates four answers in seven with it off against none with it on.